AFX - A diagnosis of exclusion

 Synonymous terms used by clinicians include dermatitis and eczematous dermatitis to describe spongiotic dermatitis.
-However, Dr Blake O'Brien, dermatopathologist at SNP, will talk about the histologic features that define dermatitis as spongiotic and discus some of the common causes.
+Dermatopathologist Dr Blake O'Brien talks about the histologic features that define dermatitis as spongiotic and discusses some of the common causes.

 Squamous cell carcinoma